also share information about your use of our site with our social media, advertising and analytics

 Frequency of meetings

-Meetings shall be held not less than four times a year and, where appropriate, should coincide with key dates in the Company's financial reporting cycle.
+Meetings shall be held not less than four times a year and, where appropriate, should coincide with key dates in the Company's interim and annual financial reporting cycle.

 The external auditor or Head of Internal Audit may request an additional meeting of the Committee if they consider that one is necessary.